fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
+It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
 - [Mastermindzh/tidal-hifi](https://github.com/Mastermindzh/tidal-hifi) - The web version of Tidal running in electron with hifi support thanks to widevine.
 - [meltylabs/melty](https://github.com/meltylabs/melty) - Open source AI code editor.
 To download the packaged app:
 - [thomasloven/lovelace-more-info-card](https://github.com/thomasloven/lovelace-more-info-card) - 🔹 Display the more-info dialog of any entity as a lovelace card